 what nbn broadband plan you need at your home will ultimately depend on your usage - how often internet you use the internet and what you use it for will need to be determined in order to select the best plan.

-nbn plans with a typical evening speed of 83Mbps are fast and combined with unlimited downloads make it a great option for heavy users, but you may not need this particular option.
-If you’re only using the internet to browse the web, check your emails and catch up on social media, for example, then a typical evening speed of 10Mbps may be more than enough for you.
+nbn plans with a typical busy period download speed (7pm-11pm) of 208Mbps are fast and combined with unlimited downloads make it a great option for heavy users, but you may not need this particular option (and it’s not available for everyone).
+If you’re only using the internet to browse the web, check your emails and catch up on social media, for example, then a typical evening speed of 19Mbps may be more than enough for you.

 Give us a call today and one of our friendly, Australian based support staff can walk you through all of nbn internet plans and select the best option based on your specific needs and requirements.